Differentiable Cyclic Causal Discovery Under Unmeasured Confounders: Experiments

-We evaluated DCCD-CONF on both synthetic and real-world datasets, comparing its performance against several state-of-the-art baselines: NODAGS-Flow \citep{sethuraman2023nodags}, LLC \citep{llc}, and DCDI \citep{dcdi}.
+We evaluated DCCD-CONF on both synthetic and real-world datasets, comparing its performance against several state-of-the-art baselines: NODAGS-Flow~\citep{sethuraman2023nodags}, LLC~\citep{llc}, DAGMA~\citep{bello2022dagma}, and the linear ADMG recovery method proposed by \citet{bhattacharya2021differentiable} (which we refer to as ADMG).
 NODAGS-Flow learns nonlinear cyclic causal graphs but does not model unmeasured confounders.
 LLC accounts for confounders but is limited to linear cyclic SEMs.
-DCDI supports nonlinear SEMs but does not handle confounders or cycles.
-We also include a comparison between DCCD-CONF and JCI-FCI \citep{mooij2020joint}, a constraint-based method that models confounders, interventions, and nonlinearity, but outputs a partial ancestral graph (PAG), in the Appendix (see Appendix~\ref{app:additional-experiments}).
+DAGMA handles nonlinearity under causal sufficiency while being limited to acyclic graphs.
+ADMG handles confounding but is limited to acyclic graphs and linear SEMs.
+Note that both DAGMA and ADMG do not natively support interventional data and hence we use these models in combination with the Joint Causal Inference (JCI) framework~\citep{mooij2020joint} and treat interventions as multiple contexts.
+We also include a comparison between DCCD-CONF and two constraint based models LiNGAM-MMI~\citep{lingam-mmi} and JCI-FCI \citep{mooij2020joint} in the Appendix (see Appendix~\ref{app:additional-experiments}).